 An experienced handler with strong leadership skills will be able to keep aggression from developing.

-You will need to mentally and physically simulate your German Anatolian Shepherd, otherwise, it may become destructive when bored.
+You will need to mentally and physically stimulate your German Anatolian Shepherd, otherwise, it may become destructive when bored.

 With their powerful jaw, nothing is safe from their chewing – that includes furniture and drywall.